leogabac/leogabac/README.md

 # About me

-I'm a computational physicist with a focus on soft matter physics, particularly artificial colloidal ice.
-In am currently doing a Master's degree in Nanotechnology at Tecnológico de Monterrey.
+I'm a computational physicist with a focus on soft matter physics.
+During my Master's degree (Nanotechnology) I focused on the anisotropic regime in Artificial Colloidal Ice.
 I enjoy solving physical problems through code and strive for clean, and performance—though my projects are mostly for personal/research use.

 I'm a computer, linux and FOSS enthusiast who enjoys understanding how things work and making them better.
 I use Arch (btw).
 I like tweaking my setup, finding ways to work more efficiently, and re-invent the wheel from time to time.
 I enjoy experimenting with different tools, writing scripts to automate tasks, and embracing the philosophy that computing should be efficient, flexible, and, above all, enjoyable.